How to Build a Consistent Workout Routine That Actually Sticks

 Keep It Simple

-• Clear weekly structure
+• Clear weekly split

 The Compound Benefits